Marc MacYoung?

 Making your martial art street effective

-This class shows you the external issues (non-martial art) involved in a self-defense situation and the issues that you need to emphasize within your art to meet these challenges.
-Self-defense has its own requirements.
-You cannot use sport-based techniques with any degree of certainty of success in a violent confrontation -- especially if you try to stand and fight.
-This does not mean, however, that your art doesn't have effective self-defense elements.
-But they often must be brought forth, emphasized and tailored to work within legal parameters and against the sort of attacks you are likely to face in a Western environment.
-Eastern fighting arts do not work straight out of the box in this context.
+This class shows you two things.
+First, the non-martial art issues (such as legal) involved in a self-defense situation.
 This class extensively deals with the realities of self-defense and the psychological, moral, social and legal complications that will commonly arise from use of force/self-defense.
 This includes how the law will view your conduct prior to and after a violent incident.
-Unfortunately, your conduct on either side of a physical engagement will greatly influence if the police view it as self-defense or fighting.
-While this class doesn't give you legal advice, it does acquaint you with the issues you must consider and research your local statutes.
+Your conduct on either side of a physical engagement will greatly influence if the police arrest you for 'defending yourself.'
+While this class doesn't give you legal advice, it does acquaint you with the issues you must consider before you use your martial arts.

 Women's self-defense